Routine Load

 DISTRIBUTED BY HASH(user_id) BUCKETS 10;

-In Doris, use the CREATE ROUTINE LOAD command to create the load job:
+In Doris, use the CREATE ROUTINE LOAD command to create an import job:

 CREATE ROUTINE LOAD testdb.example_routine_load_csv ON test_routineload_tbl